Dissecting Spectral Granger Causality through Partial Information Decomposition

 where $f_{X_{\alpha_j}\rightarrow Y}(\omega)$ is the spectral GC defined in (\ref{SGC}).
 Then, given the spectral redundant GCs computed via (\ref{SpectralRedGC}) over the lattice, applying M\"{o}bius inversion leads to derive the so-called \textit{spectral atomic GCs} expressed, for each atom $\alpha \in \mathcal{A}$, as

 which achieve a PID decomposition of the full GC analogous to (\ref{GCPID}) but expressed in the frequency domain:

-This fine-grained decomposition of the full spectral GC allows dissecting the overall information brought by iso-frequency oscillations in the the driver processes to the oscillation occurring in the target at the same frequency into amounts which highlight a variety of interaction modes.
-For instance, the spectral atomic GCs relevant to the atoms $\{1\}$, $\{\{1\},\{2\}\}$, and $\{12\}$ refer respectively to the \textit{unique} information that $X_1$ provides exclusively to $Y$, to the \textit{redundant} (overlapping) information equally provided to $Y$ by $X_1$ and $X_2$, and to the \textit{synergistic} information provided to $Y$ by $X_1$ and $X_2$ taken jointly but not by any of them taken individually.
-While for $N=2$ source processes the unique, redundant and synergistic contributions are provided by single atoms of the lattice, in the presence of more sources the number of atoms grows super-exponentially \cite{gutknecht2021bits}; (e.g. $|\mathcal{A}|=18$ for $N$=3, Fig. \ref{fig_intro}b).
+The main peculiarity of this approach for defining the redundant GC lies in its frequency-specific nature.
+Indeed, the fine-grained decomposition resulting in (\ref{GCPIDspect}) allows dissecting the overall information brought by iso-frequency oscillations in the the driver processes to the oscillation occurring in the target at the same frequency into amounts which highlight a variety of interaction modes.
+For instance, the spectral atomic GCs relevant to the atoms $\{1\}$, $\{\{1\},\{2\}\}$, and $\{12\}$ refer respectively to the \textit{unique} information that $X_1$ provides exclusively to $Y$, to the \textit{redundant} (overlapping) information equally provided to $Y$ by $X_1$ and $X_2$, and to the \textit{synergistic} information provided to $Y$ by $X_1$ and $X_2$ taken jointly but not in isolation.
+While for $N=2$ sources the unique, redundant and synergistic contributions are given by single atoms of the lattice, in the presence of more sources the number of atoms grows super-exponentially \cite{gutknecht2021bits}; (e.g. $|\mathcal{A}|=18$ for $N$=3, Fig. \ref{fig_intro}b).
 Therefore, to aid interpretability, it is appropriate to sum the information provided by multiple atoms yielding aggregate measures of unique, redundant and synergistic contributions of the sources to the target \cite{sparacino2025quantifying}.
 Here, the GC atoms are aggregated into $N+2$ quantities satisfying the coarse-grained decomposition of the full spectral GC: